JLF FIRM ARTICLES AND NEWS

 Personal injury law gives accident and injury victims the right to file a claim against parties whose negligence or intentional wrongdoing led to the accident.
 Therefore, you need to determine the exact cause of your truck crash to identify who should be liable.
 There are different parties that could be liable in a truck accident claim, depending on the specific cause or causes of the crash.
 Often, truck accident victims must file multiple claims to obtain the full compensation they deserve.

 The following are some examples of potentially liable parties in truck accident claims.
-To discuss liability for your specific accident, contact a personal injury lawyer near you directly.
+To discuss liability for your specific accident, contact a Riverside truck accident lawyer near you directly.

 Truck driver error is a leading cause of commercial truck crashes.
 These drivers have to undergo training, pass an examination, and obtain a special commercial driver’s license (CDL) in order to operate semi-trucks and other tractor-trailers.
 They also have to comply with stricter rules of the road and federal trucking regulations.
 The higher standard for commercial drivers exists because these vehicles are difficult to operate, and they can cause widespread and devastating destruction when they crash.

 A truck driver might be liable for an accident for many reasons, including:

 - Impaired driving